christianaao/fe-news-article/README.md

 3. In the cloned directory, type `npm install` in your terminal to install all dependencies.

-4. Type `npm run dev` and a URL will be generated in the terminal directing you to the news article website.
+4. Type `npm run dev` and the application will become available on the following URL: `http://localhost:3000`

 ☺ I hope you enjoy browsing through my website ☺